1000ch/amazon-payment-history/readme.markdown

 ## Usage

-It requires to be executed on https://www.amazon.co.jp/gp/css/order-history.
-So when you clicked the extension icon on other URLs, it opens https://www.amazon.co.jp/gp/css/order-history.
+It requires to be executed on [Order History](https://www.amazon.co.jp/gp/css/order-history).
+So when you clicked the extension icon on other URLs, it opens [Order History](https://www.amazon.co.jp/gp/css/order-history).
 If you already opened, it starts to sum up payment history.

 ## License